-Managers in the hospitality industry have difficult challenges to meet when it comes to: employee retention, training, and meeting high health and safety standards.
+Managers in the hospitality industry have difficult challenges to meet when it comes to employee retention, training, meeting high health and safety standards, and developing a good safety culture.
 The high turnover rate of employees and other factors we'll discuss, contribute to these overall challenges.
 In order to gain insight into this, let's discuss 4 factors showing the importance of health and safety training in the hospitality industry.

 Engaging with new employees needs to be at the forefront of your hiring process.
 It is hard enough to retain top-tier talent in a competitive job market as it is, so making new hires feel at home is of paramount importance.
 The most effective way to do this is to put together a comprehensive onboarding plan for them to get acquainted with.
 This is the quickest way to get new hires up to speed on all of the important things, such as procedural and operational practices, as well as the smaller things that have a big impact on morale and productivity such as office culture.

 Training managers used to (and still do) dream of an easier and more effective way to build and conduct compliance training.
 Well, their dreams have now come true with an innovative solution called Intuto!
 To help explain, let's look at 3 great features you can use to help easily build online compliance training with Intuto.

 With the recent changes in the Health and Safety at Work Act getting a bit of news lately, we thought we should take a good look at the implications of Health & Safety Act changes for the hospitality industry.